 Does it seem like you aren’t getting as many robocalls these days?

 OK, maybe they haven’t slowed down that much; let’s just say they’ve leveled off.
 But you’re likely getting bombarded with more spam texts than ever before.
 A lot more.
-In December 2022 alone, more than 55 billion spam texts were sent out (or 1.8 billion per day!).
-To put that astounding number into perspective, just over 1.2 million spam texts were recorded in September 2021.
+After an exponential increase in 2022, spam texts continue to go out to Americans in droves—and are becoming more sophisticated and increasingly challenging to identify.

-But when an unsolicited text goes from harmless advertising to seeking sensitive information, that’s when texting becomes “smishing.”
+And when unsolicited texts go from harmless advertising to seeking sensitive information, that’s when texting becomes “smishing.”
 (The term derives from SMS (short message service) + “phishing”).

 What is the goal of smishing?